Trust Us for Leaky Chimney Repairs

 Why not?
 Because, for the most part, chimney leaks are preventable.
 If you keep up with routine inspections and invest in all necessary preventive measures, like waterproofing, cap installation, proper crown construction, and more, you shouldn’t have issues.
 Failing to take proper care of your system falls in the category of neglect – and your insurance won’t help you out with that.

-But, what if damage did occur to some natural event?
+But, what if damage did occur due to some natural event?
 How can you prove it?
 Well, that’s easy – as long as you’ve been getting those inspections done annually, proving your system was in good shape before the event occurred shouldn’t be a problem.
 If you need to get yours booked, don’t wait to reach out – we’ve got you covered.

 Why Do I Need a Chase Cover?